 The lymphatic vascular system is an important component of the circulatory system that maintains fluid homeostasis, provides immune surveillance, and mediates fat absorption in the gut.
 Yet despite its critical function, there is comparatively little understanding of how the lymphatic system adapts to serve these functions in health and disease.1 Recently, we have demonstrated the ability to dynamically image lymphatic architecture and lymph “pumping” action in normal human subjects as well as in persons suffering lymphatic dysfunction using trace administration of a near-infrared fluorescent (NIRF) dye and a custom, Gen III intensified imaging system.2-4 NIRF imaging showed dramatic changes in lymphatic architecture and function with human disease.
 It remains unclear how these changes occur and new animal models are being developed to elucidate their genetic and molecular basis.
 In this protocol, approved by our animal care and use committee, we present NIRF lymphatic, small animal imaging5,6 using indocyanine green (ICG), a dye that has been used for 50 years in humans7, and a NIRF dye-labeled cyclic binding domain (NIRF-cABD) that preferentially binds mouse and human albumin for imaging protein lymphatic transport.8 Intradermal (ID) injections of 2 μL to 50 μL of NIRF dye solution are administered in the dorsal aspects of the hind paw and/or on the left or right side of the base of the tail of an isoflurane-anesthetized mouse.
 Immediately following injection, functional lymphatic imaging is conducted for up to 1 hr.
 As illustrated in figure 1, the NIRF small animal imaging system consists of a 785-nm laser diode outfitted with an aspheric lens, diffuser, and filter to create a uniform excitation field that illuminates the animal at incident fluence rate of less than 1.4 mW/cm2.9 An EMMCD camera system with two 830 fluorescent filters is used to capture lymphatic images with integration times of 200-ms for dynamic imaging and 800-ms integration times for static imaging.
 White-light images for anatomical reference can also be acquired using a low-power lamp.
 Images are acquired using V++ software.

+Protocol Text:

+All animal studies were performed in accordance with the standards of University of Texas Health Science Center (Houston, TX), Department of Comparative Medicine and Center for Molecular Imaging after review and approval of the protocol by their respective Institutional Animal Care and Use Committee (IACUC) or Animal Welfare Committee (AWC).

-Protocol Text: 1) Preparation of Animals 24 Hours Prior to Imaging
+1) Preparation of Animals 24 Hours Prior to Imaging

 The steps below must be done (as needed) the day before lymphatic imaging takes place.